locnnil/workshop/docs/reference/cli/workshop-refresh.rst

 Thus, you can fix the error and resume the operation or abort and revert it.
 This option can only be used with a single workshop.
-If multiple workshops are listed and an error occurs, the operation is aborted and reverted for *all* of them.
+If multiple workshops are listed and an error occurs, the operation is aborted and reverted for all of them.

 Notes:

-- The workshop must be *Ready* to be refreshed
+- The workshop must be 'Ready' to be refreshed

-- To construct a newly defined workshop, use **workshop launch** instead
+- To construct a newly defined workshop, use 'workshop launch' instead

-- Throughout the refresh, all affected workshops remain *Pending*
+- Throughout the refresh, all affected workshops remain 'Pending'

 - If the refresh removes an SDK from the workshop, the SDK state isn't saved

 - Updated and newly added SDKs are installed in alphabetical order

-- For content interface plugs, mounts the last source set by **workshop remount**, if any
+- For content interface plugs, mounts the last source set by 'workshop remount', if any

 - If the optional <SDK> is supplied, the operation is limited to this SDK;
-  currently, it can only be **hack**
+  currently, it can only be 'hack'

 .. rubric:: Options